burn-research/reduced-order-modelling/functions/local-pca/README.md

 # Local Principal Component Analysis (LPCA)

 ## Local PCA step-by-step

-Once you have a division of a dataset into local clusters saved in a form of a vector `idx`, you can follow these steps to perform PCA in the local clusters.
+Once you have a division of the original dataset `X` into local clusters saved in a form of a vector `idx` (which can be a result of various clustering techniques such as Vector Quantization (VQ) or K-Means), you can follow these steps to perform PCA in the local clusters.

 ### Divide the original data set observations to clusters according to `idx`